xavierlefevre/blockchain-js/readme.md

 ## Todo

--   Basic chain operations -> Setup a peer-to-peer process:
+-   [WIP] Basic chain operations -> Setup a peer-to-peer process:
     -   Handle concurrency
     -   Build a proper secure API: what can be called by who
     -   Sync chain and transaction pools history across the network